maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 On a GTX 1080, I could smoothly render about 25.000.000 Voxels.

 #### updateRayTracingAccelerationContainer
 This method updates an acceleration container and can be used for BLAC and TLAC.
 If it's a BLAC, then you might have updated the vertex buffer before (e.g. skeletal animation).
-Or in case of a TLAC, you might want to update it's instances.
+Or in case of a TLAC, you might want to update its instances.
 Note that to efficiently update the instances of a TLAC, [GPURayTracingAccelerationContainerDescriptor.instanceBuffer](https://github.com/maierfelix/dawn-ray-tracing/blob/master/RT_SPEC.md#gpuraytracingaccelerationcontainerdescriptor) should be used.

 ![](https://i.imgur.com/VO9hPv1.gif)<br/>
 *GLTF skeletal animation with RT*

 This image is showing a quick implementation for skeletal animation, where the acceleration containers get updated each frame, and the vertex skinning is done in a compute shader.
-The model and it's animation is taken from Unreal Engine 4.
+The model and the animation is taken from Unreal Engine 4.

 #### copyRayTracingAccelerationContainer
 This method allows to copy the state of an acceleration container into another container and works for both BLAC and TLAC.